-Leon’s Story: Leon studied Economics and Management Studies at Leicester University and went to work for Deutsche Bank.
+Leon studied Economics and Management Studies at Leicester University and went to work for Deutsche Bank.
 From there, he moved to Barclays and then onto Edmond de Rothschild.

 Leon came up with the idea for SPCE in his penultimate year of university as a student ambassador.
 He was working on behalf of his universities’ estate office, conducting student viewings.
 He noticed patterns in the issues that students were facing.
 These patterns were particularly evident with the students coming from abroad to the UK, who had to lodge in costly temporary accommodation while looking for a more permanent place to stay.

 In his third year of university, Leon was deployed to the other side of the lettings fence.
 He became a keyholder for landlords – dealing with everything from rent collection to property maintenance.
 Here, Leon noticed a similar number of issues, especially with agencies charging private landlords anywhere between 12-20% of the rental income for a basic property management service.
-Leon planned to do something about it when he graduated but felt he needed to go into his planned career of banking for experience first.
+Leon planned to venture into property tech and do something about it when he graduated but felt he needed to go into his planned career of banking for experience first.

 In banking, Leon worked on commercial relationships and financing and listened to how other people had been successful, seeing gaps and opportunities.
 He also met Omar Fahmi, who was to become his co-founder with SPCE.
 Omar owned a brand design consultancy.
 It would be the combination of Leon’s ideas and Omar’s ability to translate them and make the vision come alive, to which they credit their initial success.